jbw976/demo-up-devex/README.md

-You can get a feel for managing and maintaining a control plane in production with Upbound Cloud by revisiting your development control plane and diving into all the rich resource details, graphs, events, etc.  Navigate once again to a URL similar to the below based on your organization and control plane:
+You can get a feel for managing and maintaining a control plane in production with Upbound Cloud by revisiting your development control plane and diving into all the rich resource details, graphs, events, etc.  There's also functionality for backups and disaster recovery, credential management, and observability across your control planes!
+Navigate once again to a URL similar to the below based on your organization and control plane:

 https://console.upbound.io/jaredorg/spaces/upbound-gcp-us-central-1/groups/default/controlPlanes